cjmartin/launchcalendar.org/_posts/2025-04-28-atlas-v-551-project-kuiper.md

     url: 'https://www.youtube.com/watch?v=G8XsTzF90sQ'
 images: []
 ---
-United Launch Alliance (ULA) is set to launch Amazon's first major operational batch of Project Kuiper broadband satellites (KA01 mission) on the Atlas V 551 rocket from SLC-41, Cape Canaveral, on April 28, 2025, at 23:00 UTC (7 p.m.
-EDT).
-The Kuiper 1 mission will deploy 27 satellites into low Earth orbit, marking the start of Amazon's full-scale constellation, which aims to grow to over 3,200 satellites across 80+ launches.
-The Atlas V flies in its 'Bruiser' five-solid-booster configuration and this is the 250th Centaur upper stage mission for ULA.
-The flight was delayed from earlier April due to weather and range constraints and is a pivotal step in building Amazon's global internet network, following two prototype launches in 2023.
+United Launch Alliance's Atlas V 551 launched Amazon's first major operational batch of 27 Project Kuiper broadband satellites from SLC-41, Cape Canaveral Space Force Station, on April 28, 2025, at 23:01 UTC.
+This Kuiper 1 mission marks the start of Amazon's full-scale deployment of a planned 3,200+ satellite constellation aimed at providing global internet coverage and competing with SpaceX's Starlink.
+The satellites will be elevated to their operational orbits after deployment.
+The Atlas V flew in its 'Bruiser' five-solid-booster configuration, marking the 250th Centaur upper stage mission for ULA.
+The launch, previously postponed due to weather and range issues, is a pivotal step toward Amazon’s global network.
+Future launches will use ULA’s Vulcan and other providers including Blue Origin, SpaceX, and Arianespace.